jlapeyre/julia_project/README.md

 #### Location of julia executable

+`JuliaProject` will look in the following locations, in order

+* The environment variabel `JULIA_PROJECT_JULIA_PATH`.
+With `JULIA_PROJECT_` optionally replaced by `env_prefix` described above.

-`JuliaProject` will look in the package top level for the installation `./julia/` and executable `./julia/bin/julia`.
-This can be a symlink to an installation.
-If this fails, then  looks in your `PATH`.
-If this fails, `JuliaProject` will download and install Julia after prompting you.
+* In the package top level for the installation `./julia/`

+* A julia installation from `jill.py`, with preferred versions specified as above.

+* Your system or shell PATH variable.

+* A fresh installation of julia via `jill.py` after asking if you want to download and install.

 #### Warning